 Osteopathy is a manual therapy, and the techniques selected are unique to your problem.
 The choice could be between standard osteopathic techniques such as the traditional osteopathic manipulation or thrust (click) technique for releasing joint problems.
 The latter is a swift and painless manipulation, which can be effective in freeing a stuck joint on the spine or any joint in the body.
 In most cases, it reduces the pain and restriction almost immediately.

 There are many manual methods to assist and align the body.
 Soft tissue manipulation, which is very effective in releasing muscles and ligamentous restrictions, articulation techniques, or other forms of manipulation like neuromuscular techniques, muscle energy techniques, traction, strain-counterstrain and harmonic techniques.

 The follow up:

-Based on experience and feedback from the patient the osteopath can suggest a course of treatment to assist recovery, depending on the severity of the problem you may need lengthy treatment, but most cases may need only two to three treatments to achieve recovery.
+Based on experience and feedback from the patient the osteopath can suggest a course of treatments to assist recovery.
+Depending on the severity of the problem, you may need several treatments.
+It is important to follow the osteopath's advice to achieve recovery, and prevent recurrence.

 Side effects following osteopathic treatment: